-- LRHA has a voucher available: - There are no applicants on the waiting list who qualify for the Emergency preference or LRHA has leased 15 Emergency preference vouchers for the year, LRHA will select the first family on the waiting list who qualifies for the Homeless preference, assuming the annual allocation of the Homeless preference has not been met.. - LRHA has a voucher available: - The annual allocation of vouchers for all local preferences has been met.
+- LRHA has a voucher available: - There are no applicants on the waiting list who qualify for the Emergency preference or LRHA has leased 15 Emergency preference vouchers for the year, LRHA will select the first family on the waiting list who qualifies for the Permanent Supportive Housing preference, assuming the annual allocation of the Permanent Supportive Housing preference has not been met. - LRHA has a voucher available: - The annual allocation of vouchers for all local preferences has been met.
 The family with the earliest date and time on the waiting list is a working family.
-LRHA will select this family for the voucher because they are the next family on the waiting list, even though they also qualify for the Working Family preference. - LRHA has 2 vouchers available for leasing: - LRHA has issued all Emergency vouchers for the year and has also issued 14 Homeless preference vouchers and 14 Permanent Supportive Housing: Move-Up Preference vouchers.
-Since the annual allocation of Homeless and Permanent Supportive Housing: Move-Up Preference vouchers is 15 each, LRHA would select the family with the earliest date and time who met the Homeless preference and then select the family with the earliest date and time who met the Permanent Supportive Housing: Move-Up preference.
+LRHA will select this family for the voucher because they are the next family on the waiting list, even though they also qualify for the Working Family preference. - LRHA has 2 vouchers available for leasing: - LRHA has issued all Emergency vouchers for the year and has also issued 15 Permanent Supportive Housing: Move-Up Preference vouchers and 14 Working Family preference vouchers.
+Since the annual allocation of Permanent Supportive Housing: Move-Up Preference vouchers is 15 each, LRHA would select the family with the earliest date and time who met the Working Family preference.
+The second voucher, since all other preferences have been satisfied would go to the next applicant with the earliest date and time of application, regardless of whether they qualify for any of the existing preferences.